Jump to a project

 Bread is such an important part of the diet for millions of people around the world.
 Projects Delivering Hope has been asked to raise funds for the purchase of 10 charcoal bread ovens.
 These will enable the women’s community groups not only to bake bread for their own families, but also to sell it and make enough money to buy the ingredients and charcoal for the next batch.

-Each oven costs $150 (about £115) and there are 10 groups in need of an oven.
-So our target is £1,150 and following the success of our Women in Wellies campaign, we are confident that we can raise this money and get them baking bread.
+Each oven costs £150 including a start up pack of charcoal, yeast and flour.
+There are 10 groups in need of an oven, so our target is £1,500 and following the success of our Women in Wellies campaign, we are confident that we can raise this money and get them baking bread.
 Please support this project by donating at https://www.give.net/CharcoalBreadOvens.

 Or to donate to our General Running Costs click below.